tumarkin/edgar/README.md

     b.
 Clone this repository

     c.
-CD to the local repository directory and type `stack install`
+CD to the local repository directory and type `stack install`.

+    d.
+On occassion, `stack` may fail on the install due to ordering of dependencies.
+Just run `stack install` again and it will pick up where it left off.

 2. Install postgres and create a database